pgpbpadilla/pgpbpadilla.github.io/_drafts/boostrapping-an-infrastructure.liquid.md

 - that casts some doubts in my mind about how ready for prod this was for todays standards where auditing relies so heavily on monitoring and logging of special events

-## Career rant

-47. Rant about job titles
-    1. I resonate with the following quotes
-    2. add a personal commentary on each quote
-36. there was a time were infra archs were not a thing, many times is equated with a senior sysadmin, who can flip tapes faster
-37. Recruiters generally don’t even know what an ‘‘infrastructure architect’’ is, and far too often assume that ‘‘senior sysadmin’’ means you know how to flip tapes faster.
-38. Most of us at one time or another have been restricted from improving a broken infras- tructure, simply because it didn’t fit within our job description.
-39. Some of the most capable systems administrators we’ve known are not interested in coding
-    1. different mindsets/interests: those who want hands on work and don’t mind repetition, and those who hate repetition
-40. infrastructure architects tend to spend most of their time writing code.
-They are motivated by challenges and impatience – they hate doing the same thing twice

 ## Multiple DCs: private and public